-See "About Digital Uniformity Correction" on page 21 for a more detailed description of how the Digital Uniformity Correction feature works.
+See the following section for a more detailed description of how the Digital Uniformity Correction feature works.

 When Automatically create and manage ICC display profiles is selected, MultiProfiler will create an ICC/ColorSync profile for the current Picture Mode, and automatically register it with the Color Management System whenever the Picture Mode is changed.
 Deselect this to prevent MultiProfiler from automatically changing the ICC/ColorSync profile for the display.